k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 By default, this MTable is populated with the 'TDM' and 'POSTGRESQL_ADMIN' interfaces in order to prevent the TDM tasks from selecting the TDM tables.
 It is possible to populate additional DB interfaces, either to exclude them from table selection in the TDM task or to apply special handling to their tables.
 Each DB interface requires its own record.
 The following settings should be populated for each record:

-- **interface_name** — the DB interface name defined in the TDM project implementation.
+- **interface_name** — the interface name defined in the TDM project implementation.

 - **suppress_indicator** — when set to **true**, the DB tables are excluded from the selection of tables in a TDM task; when set to **false**, the interface's tables can be selected in a TDM task.